Arc de Triomphe

 - Engraved names of military leaders of the French Revolution and Empire on inside of arch pillars

 - The Arc de Triomphe was commissioned by Napoleon in 1806, however, he died before he got to see it completed (though his body was passed under it to reach its final resting place)

-- The Roman Arch of Titus inspired Napoleon to construct his 19th century version in honour of his Grand Armée
+- The Roman Arch of Titus inspired Napoleon to construct his 19th-century version in honor of his Grande Armée

 - A ceremony is held at the Crypt of the Unknown Soldier every 11th November on the anniversary of the armistice of 1918

 - Legendary military pilot Charles Godefroy flew his plane under the Arch three weeks after the WWI victory parade in 1919 much to the French authorities displeasure

 The observation deck at 50m up the Arc de Triomphe has some of the best views in Paris.
 At the summit of 234 steps, you can see for miles and take in the spectacular panoramas of La Défense, the Champs Elysées, and up to the Sacré Coeur.
 At sunset, you can see Paris fall under the cloak of night and illuminate under the street lamps at dusk; a truly romantic experience… And you can’t beat the symbolism and importance of the monument on which you are standing either.